MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -OperatingSystemImage

-Specifies an operating system image object.
-To get a **CMOperatingSystemImage** object, use the [Get-CMOperatingSystemImage](Get-CMOperatingSystemImage.md) cmdlet.
+Specify an OS image object to distribute.
+To get this object, use the [Get-CMOperatingSystemImage](Get-CMOperatingSystemImage.md) cmdlet.

 ```yaml
 Type: IResultObject